robinhood/faust/docs/userguide/tasks.rst

         })

-This example view is pretty useless, as it's only providing you with a count of how many times the view was requested (on that particular server, for as long as it's up).
+This example view has limited usefulness, as it only provides you with a count of how many times the page was requested (on that particular server, for as long as it's up).

 Restart your Faust worker, and you can visit your new page at: